David Fulmer

-David Fulmer is an American author, journalist, and filmmaker.
+David Fulmer (born April 3, 1950) is an American author, journalist, and filmmaker.

 Biography

 Born Thurston David Fulmer, to Thurston (1924–2012) and Flora (née Prizzi) Fulmer (1925-2020) in Northumberland, Pennsylvania (pop 3,714).
-He is Sicilian on his mother's side and English, German, and Dutch on his father's.
-He worked as a reporter and photographer at local newspapers during and after high school.
+He is Sicilian on his mother's side and English, German, and Dutch on his father's side.
+He worked as a reporter and photographer at local newspapers during and after attending Shikellamy High School.
 He was drafted into the U.S. Army in 1971 and became a photographer attached to IDHS Section of the USAREUR Intelligence Center in Heidelberg, Germany.
-On May 24, 1972, his location was bombed by the Baader-Meinhof Gang shortly after he left the his building and three of his co-workers were killed.
+On May 24, 1972, his location was bombed by the Baader-Meinhof Gang shortly after he left his building and three of his co-workers were killed.
 From 1974-1979 he was married to Suzanne Mercier, a native of Sydney, Australia.
 After his discharge from the Army in 1974, they spent a year in State College, PA and a year in Lewisburg, PA before moving to Atlanta, Georgia.
 He worked as a bartender at Rose's Cantina (later known as the 688 Club) while attending Georgia State University.
-His daughter Italia Fulmer Kostrinsky was born in 1996 and is now an elementary arts teacher in Decatur, Georgia.
 In 2013, he married Sansanee Sermprungsuk, a research librarian.
 They reside in East Atlanta.
+His daughter Italia was born in 1996 and she and her husband Adam Kostrinsky have two children.